Horikita2023/EMSC-4033-project/project/ProjectReport.md

 ### List of dependencies

-For the API requesting part, we need the `requests` package to send a request to the server, `JSON` package to format the data, `geopandas` packages to create a data frame, mation to format used for URL. `cartopy` package is useful to add base map, axes and data point, `datetime` package is for formatting time of the earhquake shown in the USGS data, `geopy` packge is for calculate distace, and `matplotlib.pyplot` package actucally does the plotting.
+For the API requesting part, we need the following modules:

+`requests` package to send a request to the server.

+`JSON` package to format the data.

+`geopandas` packages to create a data frame, mation to format used for URL.

+`cartopy` package is useful to add base map, axes and data point.

+`datetime` package is for formatting time of the earhquake shown in the USGS data.

+`geopy` packge is for calculate distace.

+`matplotlib.pyplot` package actucally does the plotting.

 ### Testing